antony-a-n/aws-vpc-using-AWS-CLI/README.md

 ```
 You have created a VPC with ID "vpc-024b7015b71d95647 "

 It's better to add tags to the resources created for easy identification in the future. **create-tags**  option can be used for that.
-In our example, we are using the  Key as Name and Value as TestVPC. **--resources** is used to specify our VPCID.
+In our example, we are using the  Key as Name and Value as TestVPC. **--resources** is used to specify our VPC ID.

 ```
 [root@testserver ~]# aws ec2 create-tags --resources vpc-024b7015b71d95647 --tags Key=Name,Value=TestVPC
 ```
-# 3.Creating subnets
+# 3.Creating Subnets
 ==========================

 So once you have created the VPC and added the required tags, you can now proceed with making the subnets, We need  2 public subnets and 1 private subnet.
 So we are creating 3 subnets.